How to protect plants from frost - 9 tricks gardening experts use to keep plants safe below 4 ̊C

 1. Protect delicate plants with plastic bottles

-You don't have to spend a fortune to protect plants from frost; you can actually recycle old plastic bottles to keep them safe in the harsh winter weather.
+You don't have to spend a fortune to protect plants from frost; for example, you can recycle old plastic bottles to use instead of a cloche to protect plants in winter

 'Recycle your plastic bottles and create a homemade mini cloche, by cutting the top and bottom of the bottle and placing it around the plant, to protect delicate leaves on young plants from chilly temperatures,' says Jack Sutcliffe, founder of Power Sheds.